-It's not uncommon for specialists to provide concurrent care [] that is, to work with other physicians to provide a patient's care.
-Coding can get dicey if two or more physicians see the patient on the same day, but that doesn't mean your providers shouldn't get their fair share of the payment.
+It's not uncommon for a pain management specialist to provide concurrent care \square that is, to work with other physicians to provide a patient's care.
+Coding can get dicey if two or more physicians see the patient on the same day, but that doesn't mean your providers shouldn't get their fare share of the payment.
 Follow this guide to understand what CMS considers to be concurrent care and how to ethically gain reimbursement.